bafzaal/DefectDetective/README.md

 - As you can see, all aforementioned patterns are working closely to ensure the system exhibits modularity, clairty and efficiency.

 ### React Folder Structure

+The file structure used for the react app is [grouping by feature](https://reactjs.org/docs/faq-structure.html)

+    client-app
+    ├── public                       # All public assets such as images as well as the main index.html file ├── src                          # All ts and tsx components grouped by feature for the app ├── .env.development             # Environment variables are defined for React App when in dev mode ├── .env.production              # Environment variables are defined for React App when in production mode ├── .gitignore                   # Default gitignore
+    ├── README.md                    # Default README that comes with React App ├── package-lock.json
+    ├── package.json
+    └── tsconfig.json

 ### ER Diagram